space-wizards/docs/src/en/space-station-14/departments/medical/proposals/Virology Reworked.md

 ## Viral Modification
 Virologists can take multiple viruses and attempt to take characteristics from each of them in an effort to create new viruses, which can potentially be used to combat other viruses, or be turned into bioweappns.
 Viruses can be modified when exposed to Mutagen or Spacacillin to cause different effects.
 Mutagen will immediately trigger a mutation of the virus as would normally happen when the virus transfers between subjects.
 Spacacillin can be used to "stabilize" the virus, and then later be used to intentionally infect people without the virus that the original sample was taken from.
-A Spacacillin modified virus would block the original virus from transferring to the patient as an alternative to a vaccine, as a form of inoculation instead.
+A Spacacillin modified virus would block the original virus from transferring to the patient as an alternative to a vaccine, as a form of inoculation instead but still subject the patient to the symptoms of the virus.

 ## Contagion Tiers
 These can all stack in one virus based on volatility and mutation, and will always start with at least one of these.